353words/json/README.md

 The second mistake is using the same data structure in different layers of your code.
 When you work with document oriented databases such as ElasticSearch, it's super convenient to get a request for a document, pluck it from the database and return it "as is".
-However, what you are doing is tying the storage layer to the business layer to the API layer.
+However, you are tying the storage layer to the business layer to the API layer.
-Which means that is you make a change to the database schema, you have changes you API - not a recipe for happy users.
+Which means that if you make a change to the database schema, you have changed your API - not a recipe for happy users.

 Each of these layers have a different change velocity.
 The API layer has low to zero velocity, the business layer has high velocity and the storage layer has medium velocity.